Withholding Taxes: California

 - Withholding on supplemental wage payments, such as bonuses, is calculated differently depending on whether or not the payments are made simultaneously with regular wages.
 See Supplemental Wages.

 - Employers are required to provide certain information to employees on an annual basis.
 California employers must provide IRS Form W-2, Wage and Tax Statement, to current employees by January 31 of each year.
-In addition, certain employers are required to provide employees with a federal Earned Income Tax Credit (EITC) notice informing employees of their eligibility for both the federal and California EITC.
+In addition, certain employers are required to provide all employees with an Earned Income Tax Credit (EITC) notice informing employees of their eligibility for both the federal and California EITC.
 See Form W-2 Requirements; Earned Income Tax Credit Notices.

 - Employers must keep the same records for state income tax purposes as is required to be kept for federal income tax purposes, and have them available for review by the DOTF.
 See Recordkeeping Requirements.